-- the same or related issuers or in the same or similar industry sectors.
-The overall investment arrangements are intended to provide an appropriate spread of assets by type and spread of individual securities within each asset class. - 4.6 The Trustees recognise that there is liquidity risk in holding assets that are not readily marketable and realisable.
-Given the short-term investment horizon as the Scheme looks to buyout all assets and liabilities, all of the Scheme's assets are realisable at relatively short notice. - 4.7 The Trustees are aware of the exchange rate risk which arises from unhedged investments overseas.
-However, as the scheme is preparing for buyout, a significant proportion of its assets are denominated in pounds sterling and as such exchange rate risk is minimal. - 4.8 The Trustees recognise that Environmental, Social and Governance ("ESG") risks, including climate change, may have a financially material impact on investment returns.
-The Trustees' policy in this regard is set out in further detail in Section 8. - 4.9 Arrangements are in place to monitor the Scheme's investments to help the Trustees check that nothing has occurred that would bring into question the continuing suitability of the current investments.
+- 4.4 The Trustees now hold a Buy-In policy and cash.
+The residual cash provides additional liquidity for the Scheme over and above the Buy-In policy.
+Therefore, the main risks which are now related to the Buy-In policy are: insolvency, illiquidity, and credit risk. - 4.5 The Trustees recognise and note the financial capacity and willingness of the Sponsor to support the Scheme, which is a key consideration of the Trustees and is reviewed on a regular basis. - 4.6 The Trustees are also aware of concentration risk, which arises for example when a high proportion of the Scheme's assets are invested in securities, whether debt or equity, of the same or related issuers or in the same or similar industry sectors.
+The Scheme's asset allocation has now changed and comprises of Buy-In policy and cash so the concentration risk lies in the Buy-In policy. - 4.7 The Trustees recognise that there is liquidity risk in holding assets that are not readily marketable and realisable.
+The Buy-In policy is designed to match the benefits payment of the Scheme and there is surplus cash to help with additional liquidity needs. - 4.8 The Trustees are aware of the exchange rate risk which arises from unhedged investments overseas.
+However, as the scheme is preparing for Buy-Out, a significant proportion of its assets are denominated in pounds sterling and as such exchange rate risk is minimal. - 4.9 The Trustees recognise that Environmental, Social and Governance ("ESG") risks, including climate change, may have a financially material impact on investment returns.
+The Trustees' policy in this regard is set out in further detail in Section 8. - 4.10 Arrangements are in place to monitor the Scheme's investments to help the Trustees check that nothing has occurred that would bring into question the continuing suitability of the current investments.
 To facilitate this, the Fiduciary Manager provides regular reporting to the Trustees.
-The Trustees have appointed the Northern Trust Company ("Northern Trust") as Custodian of the Scheme's assets. - 4.10 Should there be a material change in the Scheme's circumstances, the Trustees will review whether, and to what extent, the investment arrangements should be altered; in particular, whether the current risk profile remains appropriate.
+The Trustees have appointed the Northern Trust Company ("Northern Trust") as Custodian of the Scheme's assets. - 4.11 Should there be a material change in the Scheme's circumstances, the Trustees will review whether, and to what extent, the investment arrangements should be altered; in particular, whether the current risk profile remains appropriate.